-Here are our favorite rotary tools for a wide range of applications.
+Here are the best rotary tools for a wide range of applications.

 The Dremel 3000 lets you grind, sand, and cut with a variable speed ranging from 5,000 to 32,000 rpm.
 The hand-held, plug-in rotary tool is made with cool-running ball bearings for smooth and quiet functionality.
-This tool works with every Dremel attachment and this rotary tool comes with 25 of them.
+This tool works with every Dremel attachment and this set includes 25 of them.
 To attach the polishing or beveling attachments, you only need to use the EZ twist nose cap for quick transitions—which makes it perfect for a complex project.
 There are many attachments included in this set, with the exception of drill bits, although most Dremel drill bits will fit the 3000.

 The Flex Shaft attachment only furthers the versatility of the Dremel 3000.
 This piece gives the user a new level of precision that is ideal for small crafts and intricate carving.
 The Dremel 3000 is our top pick for rotary tools because it works well, lasts long, and can do just about everything.

-The WEN 2305 Rotary Tool Kit might not have the catchiest name, but the price tag will definitely catch your attention.
+The WEN 2305 Rotary Tool Kit might not have the catchiest name, nor is it the option with the highest power, but the price tag will definitely catch your attention.
 This model is a massively popular product that features a low price—with or without the flex shaft.

 The WEN 2305 is versatile and durable with a variable speed from 8,000 to 30,000 rpm.
 This toolkit features 100 individual pieces including polishing pads, sanding discs, and drill bits.
 Bits can be changed easily via the onboard spindle lock and the bits in this kit can be used for drilling, grinding, shaping, cutting, sanding, and polishing.
 If you decide to go with the kit that includes a flex shaft, it allows for more precise rotary tool work.
 DIYers and crafters will love this budget-friendly option for its versatility, lightweight design, and included accessories.
 Plus, this corded rotary tool features a one-year warranty.

-Most rotary tools require a thick cord to cut, grind, or sand, but the Tacklife rotary tool is completely wireless and measures 7.2 x 5.5 x 1.5 inches.
-The tool uses a 3.7V Li-ion battery that can be charged with a USB cable and last up to 90 minutes.
-This tool only weighs 8 ounces, so it can easily be carried or stored.
+Most rotary tools require a thick cord to cut, grind, or sand, but the Hardell rotary tool is completely cordless and not much larger than a pen.
+The tool uses a 3.7V Li-ion battery that can be charged with a USB cable and last up to 200 minutes.
+This tool only weighs 5 ounces and is a little less than 7 inches in length, so it can easily be carried or stored.

-The small rotary tool is specifically designed for smaller projects, such as engraving glass, sharpening metal, drilling small holes, or carving wood.
-However, the Tacklife tool has three convenient speeds: 5,000, 10,000, and 15,000 rpm.
+The small rotary tool is specifically designed for smaller projects, such as engraving glass, sharpening metal, drilling small holes, or carving soft wood.
+You can even use it to grind down your own or your pet's toenails.
+It is not, however, designed for larger, heavier tasks, such as drilling or grinding hard materials.
+The Hardell rotary tool has five convenient speeds ranging from 5,000 to 15,000 rpm.
 This allows for precise control no matter what job you are tackling.
-Tacklife also offers a 24-month warranty.

 Drywall, wood, stone, metal, tile—the DEWALT DW660 Rotary Tool can do it all.
 With a 5.0-amp, 30,000 rpm motor, the DW660 is the strongest rotary tool available and is perfectly designed for difficult cutwork.